cehanagan/StaticStressTriggeringUncertainty/README.md

 # StaticStressTriggering

+Interactive 3D plots for the aftershock sequences with associated Coulomb Failure Stress change are available [here](https://observablehq.com/@cehanagan/aftershock_stress).

-This contains files for [enter publication].
-The results and input for each aftershock sequence (Umbria-Marche UM, L'Aquila LA, Ridgecrest RC) are available in the Relax directory.
+This repository contains files for [enter publication].
+The input and results for each aftershock sequence (Umbria-Marche UM, L'Aquila LA, Ridgecrest RC) are available in the Relax directory.
 In each earthquake directory, there are three subdirectories with files described below:
-- run/: a coseismic input file for the earthquake sequence with aftershock points and fault plane slip distributions.
+- run/: coseismic input files for the earthquake sequence with aftershock points and fault plane slip distributions.
+These are for Relax 1.0.7 (Barbot and Fialko, 2010 [a,b]; Barbot, 2014).
 - synthetic_points/: three point files with randomized 3D locations and assigned strike-constrained plane parameters following the methodology described in the main text.
 - results/: the stress tensor outputs for each point (i.e. aftershock) provided at the model run time for the synthetic and non-synthetic results.
 The non-synthetic result files also provide the original parameters, timing, and locations for the aftershocks analyzed in this study.